Part V

 The Law of Integration:

-What is reinforced is what is integrated.
+What is reinforced becomes integrated.

 A psychedelic journey can feel like a direct, amplified encounter with the Entangled Firmament.